walakaka77/test-doc-site/new-home-experiences/new-home-experience-home-page.markdown

 Hello again friends!

-This section will the fresh experience of a new home owner in Kallang Breeze!
+This section will the fresh experience of a new home owner in Kallang!

 ## Additional Home Details